Wdboyes13/BetterMake/Docs/RUNNING.md

 # To run
 ## To see info on Project Profiles go to [PROFILES.md](PROFILES.md)
+To make a new MultiFile Project
+> [!WARNING]
-To make a new MultiFile Project  (May request a proxy, hit enter, ignore error) Replace <Lang> with OBJC, OBJCPP, C, or CPP
+> May request a proxy, hit enter, ignore error
+Replace <Lang> with OBJC, OBJCPP, C, or CPP
 Replace <project-name> With your project name (Name of project folder & final binary) Replace <file.c> with what you want your first file to be named